Coming Soon.

 Therapist and client develop a user-friendly partnership to motivate and move forward.
 This partnership enables you to figure out exactly what you need from coaching and how to get it.
 Your job will be to tell the coach where you need help and then to mold and shape the dynamics of the partnership.

-We also use structuring, to improve your focus and to channelheadline-heal-adult-adhd your abilities to function at your best and achieve your goals.
+We also use structuring, to improve your focus and to channel your abilities to function at your best and achieve your goals.
 Structuring takes you repeatedly through the steps of attending to details, planning, organizing, and prioritizing, until you’ve paved a path in your brain with boundaries to keep you from straying off course.

 Therapist/coach guides you in self-exploration and learning.
 The focus is on problem-solving through guided discussion, so the language the coach uses is for the purpose of drawing solutions from you.
 Because you come up with your own solutions, you become empowered and can more readily take ownership and control of your actions.